tzwenn/ubuntu-latex-fonts/README.md

-This project enables you to use the original Ubuntu Font Familiy (see: http://font.ubuntu.com ) with LaTeX2e.
+This project enables you to use the original Ubuntu Font Familiy (http://font.ubuntu.com) with LaTeX2e.

-Currently available fonts are Ubuntu regular, Ubuntu italic, Ubuntu bold and Ubuntu bold italic (all version 0.71.2) and can be changed by using the common <code>\\textit</code> and <code>\\textbf</code> commands.
+Available fonts are Ubuntu Regular, Light and Medium (all version 0.71.2).
+They can be modified using the common <code>\\textit</code> and <code>\\textbf</code> commands.
+Please mind, that Light and Medium don't come with an own bold shape.
+Medium and Ubuntu Bold are used as fallbacks.

 ##How to install##